-Answer: It takes more force when the tire pressure is low, so the car should use more gas.
-This is because when tire pressure is low, the flexing of the tire causes a great rolling drag in the region where the tire is in contact with the ground.
+While low tire pressures allow for greater lateral loads in cornering, lower tire pressures also result in MORE rolling drag.
+The increased rolling drag of low pressure tires is due to the flexing of the tire in the region where the tire is in contact with the ground.
 Michelin in particular has done extensive develop work to produce a low rolling drag tire for ordinary street vehicles, but keeping them properly inflated is critical to reducing fuel consumption.

 Racing tires have much stronger sidewall construction than tires for street vehicles, so very low pressures in conventional tires actually decreases steering control.